mgrimace/Minecraft-on-Oracle/README.md

 ### Network security group ports

 1. Then, go to networking, virtual cloud networks.
-Select your compartmen on the sidebar, then select your vcn from the list.
+Select your compartment on the sidebar, then select your VCN from the list.

 2. In the VCN settings, on the resources sidebar, select Network Security Groups, create new, and add the same rules exactly as above.